Workplace Safety & Catastrophe Management Plans

 You may need to plan for specific types of hazards or specific issues.

-An experienced attorney can create an emergency plan that is right for
+An experienced attorney can create an emergency action plan that is customized

-your business and advise you on communicating the plan to your employees.
+for your business and advise you on the most OSHA-compliant way to communicate

 If a disaster or tragedy strikes, employers need to take action regardless